bartkownacki/scaffold-eth-dynamic/README.md

 ### useScaffoldContractRead:

-Read public variables and get data from read-only functions of your contract.
+Use this hook to read a value from your deployed contracts.

 ```ts
 const { data: totalCounter } = useScaffoldContractRead({